• CSO Panel

 • In response to the CSO’s concerns and questions and for more clarification, a Q&A document was developed by the LDN Fund;

-• CSOs Statement on LDN had developed and presented during CRIC19 of the UNCCD for further consideration along decision making process of the convention and more robust alliance and solidarity at global, regional, national, and local levels to avoid, reduce, and reverse land degradation and restore natural ecosystems;
+• A CSOs Statement on LDN had developed and presented during CRIC19 of the UNCCD for further consideration along decision making process of the convention and more robust alliance and solidarity at global, regional, national, and local levels to avoid, reduce, and reverse land degradation and restore natural ecosystems;

 • A Dialogue between CSOs and LDN Fund – The way toward stronger collaboration to achieve LDN;